 Getting out on the road between lessons with family or friends is crucial to improving your chances of passing the test, says Shallcross.

-A lot may have changed since the last generation took their tests, however - the Highway Code may not have included what to do if you encounter a crash, for example, and practical tests now focus on 'independent driving', where students are asked to follow signs to a specific location.
+A lot has changed since the last generation took their tests.
+The Highway Code didn't include what to do if you encounter a crash, for example, and practical tests now focus on 'independent driving', where students are asked to follow signs to a specific location.

 "Ask your instructor if mum or dad can travel in the back of the car during lessons," Shallcross adds.
 "That way, they know what to concentrate on when they help you."